A: Jakarta EE is the future for cloud-native, light-weight, and traditional enterprise Java applications

 A: There are a number of ways to answer that question, depending on who or what you are.

 As a committer you are already involved!
 Thank you for your efforts on the projects you participate in.
 If you would like to get involved in our governance, there are numerous opportunities to do so.
 For example you can run in the Eclipse Foundation Board elections, or the Jakarta EE working group elections.
 These elected positions are very important, and provide the committer community with an opportunity to influence our governance.
+The first step for committers to participate in the governance is to become a Committer Member of the Eclipse Foundation.
+Details about this can be found on the Eclipse Foundation membership page.

 As a software vendor you can join the Eclipse Foundation as a Solutions Member, and the Jakarta EE Working Group as a Participant Member.
 This allows you to support the sustainability of the community, participate in marketing programs, and engage directly with the community.